Moharira25/Project-London/README.md

-# CO3093 - Big Data and Predictive Analytics: London Airbnb Price Prediction
+# London Airbnb Price Prediction

 This repository contains the coursework submitted for the **CO3093 - Big Data and Predictive Analytics** module.
 The project aims to predict Airbnb listing prices in London using machine learning techniques.